Pereiaslav: Former names

+In 1152, Yuri Dolgorukiy founded the city of Pereslavl-Zalessky in the north-east of Kievan Rus.
+To distinguish the two cities, Pereiaslav was sometimes called Pereiaslav-Ruskyi in the 12th and 13th centuries.
+It is also known as Pereyaslavl-Yuzhnyy (Переяславль-Южный).

 History

 Kievan Rus'

-Pereiaslav played a significant role in the history of Ukraine.
-It was mentioned for the first time in the text of the Rus' Treaty with the Byzantine Empire (911) as Pereyaslav-Rus'kyi (Pereyaslav Ruthenian/Pereyaslav Russiae), to distinguish it from Pereslavets in Bulgaria, later with establishment cities in Zalesye, from Pereslavl-Zalessky and Pereyaslavl Ryazansky.
-Vladimir I, Prince of Kiev built here in 992 the large fortress to protect the southern limits of Kievan Rus' from raids of nomads from steppes of what is now southern Ukraine.
-The city was the capital of the Principality of Pereiaslavl' from the middle of the 11th century until its demolition by Tatars in 1239, during the Mongol invasion of Kievan Rus'.
+Pereiaslav played a significant role in the region's history.
+It was mentioned for the first time in the text of a 911 treaty with the Byzantine Empire, where it was mentioned as Pereyaslav-Ruskyi to distinguish it from Preslav in Bulgaria and later with newly established cities in Zalesye including Pereslavl-Zalessky and Pereyaslavl-Ryazansky.

+Vladimir I (Volodymyr I), the grand prince of Kiev, built a large fortress in 992 to protect the southern limits of Kievan Rus' from raids of nomads from the steppes of what is now southern Ukraine.
+The city was the capital of the Principality of Pereyaslavl from the mid-11th century until its demolition by the Tatars in 1239, during the Mongol invasions.

 Lithuania and Poland

-During the 14th century Pereiaslav was annexed by the Grand Duchy of Lithuania.
-Since 1471 it was part of the Kiev Voivodeship, which in 1569 became part of the Crown of the Kingdom of Poland.
+During the 14th century, Pereiaslav was annexed by the Grand Duchy of Lithuania.
+Since, it was part of the Kiev Voivodeship, which in 1569 became part of the Crown of the Kingdom of Poland.
 In 1585, Polish King Stephen Báthory granted Perejasław Magdeburg city rights.
 It was a royal city of Poland.

-Cossack Ukraine
+Cossack Hetmanate

-During the second half of the 16th century Pereiaslav became a regimental city of the Ukrainian Cossacks.
-Here in 1654 Bohdan Khmelnytsky had the controversial "Pereiaslav Convent", where the Ukrainian Cossacks had voted for a military alliance with Muscovy and accepted the Treaty of Pereyaslav.
-The treaty resulted in the establishment of the Cossack Hetmanate in left-bank Ukraine subject to the Tsardom of Russia, and to the Russo-Polish War (1654-1667).
-The town known as Pereiaslav at that time, and later as Pereiaslav-Poltavskyi.
+During the second half of the 16th century, Pereiaslav became a regimental city of the Zaporozhian Host.
+Here in 1654 Bohdan Khmelnytskyi had the "Pereiaslav Convent", where the Zaporozhian Cossacks had voted for a military alliance with the Tsardom of Russia and accepted the Pereiaslav Agreement, bringing their lands under Russian rule.
+The treaty resulted in the establishment of the Cossack Hetmanate in left-bank Ukraine subject to the Tsardom of Russia, and later to the Russo-Polish War (1654-1667).
+The town was known as Pereiaslav at that time, and later as Pereiaslav-Poltavskyi.
 According to the Truce of Andrusovo in 1667, Pereiaslav became part of Russia.

 Soviet museum center

-Upon the end of World War II, the Soviet government, keen to glorify the Treaty of Pereiaslav as the ground for Ukraine's unification with Russia, renamed Pereiaslav to Pereiaslav-Khmelnytskyi in October 1943 to stress Bohdan Khmelnytskyi's role of that event.
-Later, the otherwise obscure town was established as a dedicated museum and tourism center.
-By the request of the Pereiaslav-Khmelnytskyi City Council the Ukrainian parliament reinstated the city to its historic name Pereiaslav in October 2019.
+During World War II (part of which is known as the Great Patriotic War in USSR and Russia), the Soviet government, keen to glorify the Treaty of Pereiaslav as the ground for Ukraine's unification with Russia, renamed Pereiaslav to Pereiaslav-Khmelnytskyi in October 1943 to stress Bohdan Khmelnytskyi's role of that event.
+Later, the otherwise obscure town was established, as a dedicated museum and tourism center.
+By the request of the Pereiaslav-Khmelnytskyi City Council, the Ukrainian parliament reinstated the city to its historic name Pereiaslav in October 2019.

-Until 18 July 2020, Pereiaslav was incorporated as a city of oblast significance and served as the administrative center of Pereiaslav-Khmelnytskyi Raion even though it did not belong to the raion.
+Until 18 July 2020, Pereiaslav was incorporated as a city of oblast significance and served as the administrative center of Pereiaslav-Khmelnytskyi Raion, even though it did not belong to the raion.
 In July 2020, as part of the administrative reform of Ukraine, which reduced the number of raions of Kyiv Oblast to seven, the city of Pereiaslav was merged into Boryspil Raion.